 Professor Bruce A. Green is the Louis Stein Professor at Fordham Law School, where he directs the Louis Stein Center for Law and Ethics.
 He teaches and writes primarily in the areas of legal ethics and criminal law, and is involved in various bar association activities, including many in the field of legal ethics.
 He is a member and past chair of the NYSBA's ethics committee and a member of the NYSBA's Committee on Standards of Attorney Conduct, as well as a member of the ABA¿s ethics committee and a former member of the City Bar¿s ethics committee.
 He serves on the Multistate Professional Bar Examination drafting committee and is Vice Chair of the ABA Criminal Justice Section.
 He formerly served on the NYC Conflicts of Interest Board and on the Departmental Disciplinary Committee.
 Before joining the Fordham faculty in 1987, Professor Green was a law clerk to Judge James L. Oakes and Justice Thurgood Marshall and an Assistant U.S. Attorney and Chief Appellate Attorney in the Office of the U.S. Attorney for the Southern District of New York.

-Andrew M. Calamari is an Associate Director of Enforcement for the Commission's New York Regional office.
-He and two others supervise the enforcement program for the New York region.
+Andrew M. Calamari is the Director of the Commission’s New York Regional office.
+He served as Associate Director and co-head of Enforcement in New York for eight years before assuming his present position.
 Before coming to the Commission in 2000, Mr. Calamari was engaged in private law practice for nearly 15 years, including as a litigation partner at Donovan Leisure Newton & Irvine.
 He has co-authored a treatise on Complex Litigation and is co-author of the securities litigation chapter in a Matthew Bender treatise on securities law.

 Gregory G. Ballard is chair of the Government Ethics Committee of the New York City Bar.
 He is a partner in the global litigation practice of Howrey LLP and a member of the management committee in the firm¿s New York office.
 He represents clients in securities and other complex commercial litigation matters in state and federal courts, as well as in regulatory investigations, enforcement actions, and internal investigations.
 He received his B.A. from Columbia College and his J.D. from Columbia Law School, where he was a Notes and Comments Editor on the Columbia Law Review, a Harlan Fiske Stone Scholar, and a recipient of the James A. Elkins Prize in Criminal Law.